RyanFleck/Manuals/content/tools/adf.md

 **Here Be Dragons:** As with any *Microsoft* product, there are many bizarre and strange side effects and bugs that will interrupt your workday and make you want to slam your keyboard over your knee.
+You will be doomed to ceaselessly stumble into nonsensical undocumented semi-automatic footguns at an alarming rate.
+Support will gaslight you into thinking you are the problem until you provide incontrovertible evidence that another band-aid must be stuck on their product entirely made from popsicle sticks, band-aids, and white glue (plus great open source projects somewhere in that mix.)

 - Rename a file in Azure Data Studio?
 Lose the contents of the related buffer and those crucial queries you had written. *Go rewrite them and cry.*
 - Close your browser window? *Go rewrite those pipelines and cry.*
 - [Product Name] crashes? *Go rewrite your work and cry.*
+- Thought you could run that external thing? *No. Barely documented timeout.[^1] Redesign your thing and go cry about it.*

 This doesn't even get in to the seemingly thousands of strange legacy limitations inherent in the Microsoft ecosystem.
-It's tough to know about all of them, even as a subject matter expert.
+It's tough to know about all of them, even as a subject matter expert. **Skim all the docs you can ahead of time** to learn about as many of the limitations as possible during your design phase.

 *"Go rewrite it and cry"* really should be the byline of most *Microsoft* cloud editing software.
 Triply check your work is saved